 Among Canadian points collectors, flying in business class to Europe seems to be one of the most popular travel objectives, particularly with European countries being among the first to reopen their borders during the pandemic.

-So in this post, we’ll outline the nine best airlines for Canadians to redeem their miles for a luxurious flight across the pond.
-For each airline, I’ll comment on the ideal points currency to use, which routes to search for, and how the availability patterns have been looking as of late.
+In this article, we’ll outline the best airlines for Canadians to redeem their miles for a luxurious flight across the Atlantic.
+For each airline, I’ll comment on the ideal points currency to use, which routes to search for, and the general availability patterns.

 What ranks a transatlantic airline among the “best”?
-Well, all of the airlines listed here allow you to fly across the Atlantic in a lie-flat seat, with minimal fuel surcharges, and in a way that provides a good value for miles that you can easily collect in Canada.
+Well, all of the airlines listed here allow you to fly directly from Canada across the Atlantic in a lie-flat seat, with minimal fuel surcharges, and in a way that provides a good value for miles that you can easily collect in Canada.

 In This Post

 - 9. Turkish Airlines

 Aer Lingus is one of the few non-Aeroplan redemption options I’d list among the “best” airlines when redeeming points for transatlantic business class.